Probabilistic Bayesian Networks Inference – A Complete Guide for Beginners!

-Use of BN is to estimate the probability that the hypothesis is true based on evidence.
+Use of Bayesian Network (BN) is to estimate the probability that the hypothesis is true based on evidence.

 Bayesian Networks Inference: